The Lord is near to the brokenhearted and saves those who have a contrite spirit. Psalm 34:18

 16 All the hangings around the court were of fine twined linen.
 17 The sockets for the pillars were of bronze.
 The hooks of the pillars and their fillets were of silver.
 Their capitals were overlaid with silver.
 All the pillars of the court had silver bands.

 18 The screen for the gate of the court was the work of the embroiderer, of blue, purple, scarlet, and fine twined linen.
-The length was 30 feet, and the height along the width was seven and a half feet, like the hangings of the court.
-19 Their four pillars and their four sockets were of bronze; their hooks were of silver, and the overlaying of their capitals, and their fillets, of silver.
-20 All the pins of the tabernacle, and around the court, were of bronze.
+The length was 30 feet, and the height along the width was 7½ feet, like the hangings of the court.
+19 Their four pillars and their four sockets were of bronze.
+Their hooks were of silver, and the overlaying of their capitals, and their fillets, of silver.
+20 All the pins of the tabernacle and around the court, were of bronze.